Accessibility Resources

 • What are AR's Student Learning Outcomes?

-1. Identify their specific disability(ies).
+1. Identify and articulate their specific disability(ies).

 4. Articulate the steps required for quarterly renewal of accommodations.